 Today is March 19 and the Navigate the Chaos question to consider is “how often do you make sense of what is happening?”
-Navigating the chaos and practicing the art of living well often involves learning how to make sense of what life is giving you at any period of time in your life.
+Navigating the chaos and leveraging your mind, body, and spirit often involves learning how to make sense of what life is giving you at any period of time in your life.
 Today’s reflection looks at the 2011-2016 period of time in the life of actor Emilia Clark as she had to make sense of a great deal of what was happening to her.
 In a New Yorker essay published March 21, 2019, Clark let the world know what she had kept secret for so many years.
 She had been sick.
 Extremely sick and near death.
 She was depressed.
 Her life was far from what most believed.
 As she recalled in an interview “It was nerve-racking to share it, to be honest.
 It always is when you make yourself vulnerable.”
 She waited for years to let me people know what had happened because she didn’t want people to think of her as sick.
 In short, here are the five events that transpired during those years that challenged her to make sense out of life.

 Global career success and terrified of the attention: “It was the beginning of 2011.
 I had just finished filming the first season of “Game of Thrones,” a new HBO series based on George R. R. Martin’s “A Song of Ice and Fire” novels.
 In the weeks after we finished shooting the first season, despite all the looming excitement of a publicity campaign and the series première, I hardly felt like a conquering spirit.
 I was terrified.
 Terrified of the attention, terrified of a business I barely understood, terrified of trying to make good on the faith that the creators of “Thrones” had put in me.
 I felt, in every way, exposed.